About/Links

 Our new President Jon Clear proudly wearing his Presidential Chain after being presented with it by Acting President Derek Brockhurst at the 2023 AGM.

-Derek Ford receives his HLVP certificate from Acting President Derek Brockhurst at the AGM in November 2023.
-Congratulations Derek.
+Gareth Beven receives his HLVP certificate from President Jon Clear at the AGM in November 2025.
+Congratulations Gareth.

 Leave a Reply